Luxtoday

 Employment and jobs

-Working as a Lawyer in Luxembourg: wages, requirements, documents
+Working as a lawyer in Luxembourg: wages, requirements, documents

 Are you ready to become the devil's advocate and defend criminals and fraudsters?
 Or do you prefer standing on the side of justice?
 No matter which path you choose, the first step is understanding how to become a lawyer in Luxembourg, and that's exactly what we’re here to explore.
 We will provide an insight into the various aspects of practicing law in the Grand Duchy, from the qualifications required to the legal firms in demand, and everything in between.